A DAY IN THE LIFE OF HAYDEN MARINGER

 When I was a kid I always wanted to be the lead guitarist in a band.
 I came from a small town so this always seemed to be an impossible task.
-I would stay locked in my bedroom practicing night and day because of my love for guitar.
+I would stay locked in my bedroom practising night and day because of my love for guitar.
 At 17 I landed a scholarship to Berklee College of Music in Boston.
-During my first semester word came around that Lady Gaga was holding auditions for her World Tour.
+During my first-semester word came around that Lady Gaga was holding auditions for her World Tour.
 I went to the open call audition and out of the thousands that showed made it to the very end.
 I left my scholarship at Berklee and started my career as a session guitarist.
 Gaga’s music director Joe “Flip” Wilson took me under his wing and started booking me on numerous gigs and eventually gave me the tools I needed to start music directing tours myself.
-For that I am forever grateful and always find ways to pay it forward to other musicians.
+For that, I am forever grateful and always find ways to pay it forward to other musicians.

 Which artist are you currently working with?

-Currently I have been focusing on my own band, Evaride.
-At the beginning of 2017 I decided to turn down tours and invest my time towards my own creative projects.
-The band is sort of a hired gun super group comprised of Josh Devine on drums (One Direction), Sean Murray on vocals (American Idiot on Broadway), and myself.
+Currently, I have been focusing on my own band, Evaride.
+At the beginning of 2017, I decided to turn down tours and invest my time towards my own creative projects.
+The band is sort of a hired gun supergroup comprised of Josh Devine on drums (One Direction), Sean Murray on vocals (American Idiot on Broadway), and myself.
 It’s a great change from the typical work I do as a hired gun.
 We currently just broke 2 million streams on our debut single ‘Heartless’ which debuted at #7 on the Alt Charts and #32 on Hits One.
 We are prepping for some awesome opportunities that I’m excited for people to see and hear.
 So I guess to answer your question the artist I’m currently working for is myself!

 Which other artists have you worked with?